 Figure 4.
 79 BGP-Speaker and BGP neighbours of ONOS controller

 The BGP-Speaker was able to successfully form the iBGP peering with SDN-IP application and eBGP peering with the external BGP routers as displayed in the following figure.
-Total of five Neighbours were connected to the BGP-Speaker, four external BGP routers and one ONOS controller.
+Total of five neighbours were connected to the BGP-Speaker, four external BGP routers and one ONOS controller.